sergiubodiu/sergiubodiu/content/posts/how-to-nuture-a-digital-workforce.md

 <figure>
   <img src="../images/how-to-nuture-a-digital-workforce.png" alt="Cloud as a service outlook 2025">
-  <figcaption>Figure 1: Change for IT is not new, however, the pace and type of change we are seeing today is more than ever before, and as IT leaders, we need to embrace new process, we need to nurture the change to succeed.
+  <figcaption>Figure 1: Change for IT is not new, however, the pace and type of change we are seeing today is more than ever before, and as IT leaders, we need to embrace new process — we need to nurture the change to succeed.
 (Source: Red Hat APAC Transformation Office)</figcaption>
 </figure>

 I believe that cloud adoption has become increasingly easier and possible because of the cloud-ecosystem of products, vendors and a vast library of customer references that we have available to us today.